San Diego Christian College: Academics

-The college offers Associate of Arts, Bachelor of Arts, Bachelor of Science degrees as well as Master of Arts and Master of Science Degrees, and teacher's credentials.
+The institution offers Associate of Arts, Bachelor of Arts, Bachelor of Science degrees as well as Master of Arts and Master of Science degrees and teaching credentials.

-San Diego Christian College has been accredited by the Western Association of Schools and Colleges (WASC) since 1984.
+San Diego Christian College has been accredited by the Western Association of Schools and Colleges (WASC) or its successor the WASC Senior College and University Commission since 1984.
 On June 23, 2006, WASC reviewed San Diego Christian College and placed its accreditation on probation.
-This was because the college was unable to demonstrate its "autonomy."
-The commission on February 2, 2007, found the college had taken a "number of significant and positive steps" in addressing its concerns, but still found it to be in "noncompliance," so another visit was scheduled for the Spring of 2008.
+This was because the institution was unable to demonstrate its "autonomy".
+The commission on February 2, 2007, found the institution had taken a "number of significant and positive steps" in addressing its concerns but still found it to be in noncompliance so another visit was scheduled for the spring of 2008.
 In June 2008, San Diego Christian College received a reaffirmation of accreditation.

-In its 2020 rankings, U.S. News & World Report ranks San Diego Christian College as #11 in its "Regional Colleges West" category (not to be confused with "Regional Universities West"), out of the 64 schools listed in that category ("regional college" is defined as "colleges focus on undergraduate education but grant fewer than half their degrees in liberal arts disciplines").
-PayScale ranks SDCC very low on its "College Return on Investment" list, placing it at 1,591 out of the 1,995 listed (including financial aid).
+In its 2024 rankings, U.S. News & World Report ranked San Diego Christian College as #98 in its "Regional Universities West" category.

 Athletics

-The San Diego Christian College (SDCC) athletic teams are called the Hawks.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) since the 1999–2000 academic year.
-They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.
+The San Diego Christian College (SDCC) athletic teams were called the Hawks.
+The institution was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) from 1999–2000 to 2022–23.
+The Hawks were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.

-SDCC competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and tennis; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, tennis and volleyball.
+SDCC competed in 14 intercollegiate varsity teams: Men's sports included baseball, basketball, cross country, golf, soccer and tennis; while women's sports included basketball, beach volleyball, cross country, golf, soccer, softball, tennis and volleyball.